 Medical Malpractice Lawyers for Injuries Associated with Apnea and Bradycardia – $29,000,000 Jury Verdict

-For over 30 years the law firm of Fitzgerald & Fitzgerald has been fighting for children with birth injuries.
+For over 40 years the Fitzgerald Law Firm hase been fighting for children with birth injuries.
 The law firm has successfully represented hundreds of birth injury / medical malpractice cases, including one involving apnea and bradycardia that resulted in a jury verdict for $29,000,000.
-For a free consultation with the experienced birth injury lawyers at Fitzgerald & Fitzgerald, please call toll free at 1-800-323-9900 or submit the firm's online consultation form.
+For a free consultation with the experienced birth injury lawyers at The Fitzgerald Law Firm, please call toll free at 1-800-323-9900 or submit the firm’s online consultation form.

 What is Apnea?

 Apnea is a period of time where the breathing stops for a at least 20 seconds.
 If the infant’s skin color becomes pale, blue or purple or if the infant has bradycardia, less than 20 seconds with no breathing is also apnea.

 What is Bradycardia?